-His appointment places Bizzarri at the highest executive level of Kering, reporting directly to François Henri Pinnault and of equal standing as Patrizio Di Marco of Gucci, which is now treated as a separate entity within the group.
+His appointment places Bizzarri at the highest executive level of Kering, reporting directly to François Henri Pinnault.
+In January 2015, Bizzarri took over Patrizio Di Marco's role as chief executive of Gucci, in addition to his other responsibilities within the group.
 Bizzarri overseas all of the group’s other fashion and accessories brands including Saint Laurent, Alexander McQueen, Stella McCartney, Brioni and Bottega Veneta.

 Bizzarri’s star has been on the ascendance within Kering for sometime; as chief executive of both Bottega Veneta and Stella McCartney he has a proven track record of driving strong results.

 Bizzarri joined Bottega Veneta as president and chief executive in 2009.
 Bizzarri proved his worth immediately upon his appointment, by his skilful handling of the collapse of the financial markets and ensuing global recession.
 Bucking the trend, Bizzarri maintained price points, upped communications spending and retained Bottega Veneta’s artisans; in 2010 Bottega Veneta rebounded faster than its competitors reporting a first quarter growth increase of 39 percent.